 - Physical, occupational and speech for comfort based therapy

 - Spiritual and bereavement support for patient and family members

 Hospice care is typically offered to patients who meet these criteria:

 - Choose treatments to enhance quality of life

 - Have a life expectancy of six months or less

-Both family and friends can request hospice services for their loved one.
-Our representatives can personally meet with the patient and family to discuss the best hospice approach for the patient regarding their illness.
+Both family and friends can request hospice services for their loved one, whether it’s in-home or at a home-like setting.
+VNA representatives can personally meet with the patient and family to discuss the best hospice approach for the patient regarding their illness.
 The earlier VNA Hospice Care is contacted concerning the illness, the more time we will have in providing the best possible support.